 the plans for the child.

-Interpretation: When citing reasons for the disruption or dissolution, it can be helpful to specify reasons cited by the adoptive parents separately from reasons being cited by the program in the even they differ.
+Interpretation: When citing reasons for the disruption or dissolution, it can be helpful to specify reasons cited by the adoptive parents separately from reasons cited by the organization in the event they differ.

-AS 13.03 (FP)

-Personnel do not take any action to discourage or retaliate against any individual for:

-questioning the conduct of the program;

-expressing an opinion about the program;

-making a complaint or expressing a grievance; or

-providing information, expressing a concern, or filing a complaint with the primary provider, the accrediting entity or any authority.

-AS 13.04
+AS 15.04

-The program promptly complies with any requests for information or data made by the primary provider.
+The organization promptly complies with any requests for information or data made by the primary provider.

-AS 13.05

-The program conducts quality improvement activities appropriate to its size and circumstances, and in coordination with the organization's quality improvement program, it makes systematic efforts to improve its adoption services as needed.

-Examples: Examples can include: case record review; critical incident reviews; complaint reviews; outcomes measurement; business analytics; and client satisfaction.